abhinandhp/saas_games/README.md

 We welcome contributions from the community!
 If you'd like to contribute to SAAS - the retro game Emulator, please fork the repository, make your changes, and submit a pull request.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.1`
+This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
+See the [LICENSE](LICENSE) file for details.